The Gutter SEnse Story

-The human capacity for invention is amazing.
-It’s what has moved the world forward, helping us take leaps that make life better.
-Some of these are big, like space travel and the Internet.
+The human ability for invention is amazing.
+Overall, it has moved the world forward, helping us make life better.
+Some inventions are big, such as space travel and the Internet.

-Some of these solve everyday pains, like Gutter Sense.
-Inventor Robert Segal imagined an easier, safer way to clean gutters from the ground — without ladders.
-In 2002, he developed the prototype that became Gutter Sense.
-Nearly 20 years later, thousands of homeowners use it to make the essential task of gutter cleaning easier, faster, and safer.
+Yet, some solve everyday pains.
+Inventor Robert Segal imagined a way to clean gutters from the ground.
+In 2002, he created the model for Gutter Sense.
+Nearly 20 years later, thousands use it for gutter cleaning.

-Ultimately, the story of Gutter Sense is bigger than the invention of a single tool.
-It’s about the spark of creativity that drives invention, the excitement of entrepreneurship, and the promise of small business.
-Growing up in a family business, I saw early on how small businesses could bring big ideas to life.
+The Gutter Sense story is bigger than the invention of the tool.
+It’s a story about the spark of creativity that drives invention.
+It’s about the excitement of entrepreneurship.
+Finally, it’s about the promise of small business.
+I grew up in a family business, so I saw how it could bring ideas to life.

-Now I’m passing the spirit of entrepreneurship on to the next generation, recruiting my daughter Paige first to be a Gutter Sense seller and now to run the company with me.
-I also teach entrepreneurship in a local school district, helping high school students learn how to develop interesting products that solve real-world problems.
-Necessity may be the mother of invention, but small business is the catalyst that can make an idea a reality.
+I’m passing the spirit of entrepreneurship to the next generation.
+First, I recruited my daughter Paige to be a Gutter Sense seller.
+Currently, she runs the company with me.
+I also teach entrepreneurship at a local school.
+I help high schoolers create products that solve problems.
+Necessity may be the mother of invention.
+Yet, small business is the start that makes ideas reality.

 – Mike & Paige

 Meet Michael Schiestel